 Reciprocating Natural Gas Compressors

-Maintain, for at least five years from the date of each leak concentration measurement, a record of each rod packing leak concentration measurement found above the minimum leak threshold as specified in Appendix A, Table A5.

-Maintain, for at least five years from the date of each emissions flow rate measurement, a record of each rod packing emission flow rate measurement as specified in Appendix A, Table A7.
+Maintain, for at least five years from the date of each emissions flow rate measurement, a record of each initial and final, if applicable, rod packing or seal emission flow rate measurement as specified in Appendix A, Table A7.

-Maintain, for at least one calendar year, a record that documents the date(s) and hours of operation a compressor is operated in order to demonstrate compliance with the rod packing leak concentration or emission flow rate measurement in the event that the compressor is not operating during a scheduled inspection.
+Maintain, for at least one calendar year, a record that documents the date(s) and hours of operation a compressor is operated in order to demonstrate compliance with the rod packing emission flow rate measurement in the event that the compressor is not operating during a scheduled inspection.

-Maintain records that provide proof that parts or equipment required to make necessary repairs have been ordered.

 Centrifugal Natural Gas Compressors

-Maintain, for at least five years from the date of each emissions flow rate measurement, a record of each wet seal emission flow rate measurement as specified in Appendix A, Table A7.
+Maintain, for at least five years from the date of each emissions flow rate measurement, a record of each initial and final, if applicable, wet seal emission flow rate measurement as specified in Appendix A, Table A7.

 Maintain, for at least one calendar year, a record that documents the date(s) and hours of operation a compressor is operated in order to demonstrate compliance with the wet seal emission flow rate measurement in the event that the compressor is not operating during a scheduled inspection.

-Maintain records that provide proof that parts or equipment required to make necessary repairs have been ordered.

-Natural Gas Powered Pneumatic Devices
+Natural Gas Powered Pneumatic Controllers

+Maintain, while in service and for at least five years after removal from service, records of the location and manufacturer’s specifications of each continuous bleed natural gas powered pneumatic controller subject to section 95668(e)(2)(A).
+The location must include latitude and longitude coordinates in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983.

-Maintain, for at least five years from the date of each emissions flow rate measurement, a record of the emission flow rate measurement as specified in Appendix A, Table A7.
+Maintain, for at least five years from the date of each emissions flow rate measurement, a record of the initial and final, if applicable, emission flow rate measurement as specified in Appendix A, Table A7.

+Natural Gas Powered Pneumatic Pumps

+Maintain, while in service and for at least five years after removal from service, records of the location and manufacturer’s specifications of each natural gas powered pneumatic pump.
+The location shall include latitude and longitude coordinates in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983.

 Liquids Unloading of Natural Gas Wells

-Maintain, for at least five years from the date of each liquids unloading measurement or calculation, a record of the measured or calculated volume of natural gas vented to perform liquids unloading and equipment installed in the natural gas well(s) designed to automatically perform liquids unloading (e.g., foaming agent, velocity tubing, plunger lift, etc.) as specified in Appendix A Table A2.
+Maintain, for at least five years from the date of each liquids unloading measurement or calculation, a record of the measured or calculated volume of natural gas vented to perform liquids unloading and the manual method used (e.g., foaming agent) or equipment installed in the natural gas well(s) designed to automatically perform liquids unloading (e.g., velocity tubing, plunger lift, etc.) as specified in Appendix A, Table A2.

 Well Casing Vents

-Maintain, for at least five years from the date of each emissions flow rate measurement, a record of each well casing vent emission flow rate measurement as specified in Appendix A, Table A7.
+Maintain, for at least five years from the date of each emissions flow rate measurement, a record of each well casing vent emission flow rate measurement and percentage of the calendar year the well casing vent is open to the atmosphere as specified in Appendix A, Table A7.

-Underground Natural Gas Storage
+Natural Gas Underground Storage

-Maintain, for at least five years from the date of each leak concentration measurement, a record of the initial and final leak concentration measurement for leaks identified during daily leak inspections or identified by a continuous leak monitoring system and measured above the minimum allowable leak threshold as specified in Appendix A Table A5.
+Maintain, for at least five years from the date of each leak concentration measurement, a record of the initial and final leak concentration measurement for leaks identified during daily leak inspections or identified by a continuous leak monitoring system and measured above the minimum allowable leak threshold as specified in Appendix A, Table A5.

-Maintain, for at least five years, records of both meteorological and upwind and downwind air monitoring data as specified in section 95668(h)(A)(5).
+Maintain, for at least five years, records of both meteorological and upwind and downwind air monitoring data as specified in section 95668(h)(4)(A)(5).